Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

 Wikipedia has a comparison of editors at http://en.wikipedia.org/wiki/Comparison_of_XML_editors but it doesn't give any qualitative information.
 There is an old (2004) comparative paper on choosing an XML editor from Thijs van den Broek which may help with methodology although the products are not current.

-Several of the editors are available free of charge or free for demo/examination, but as far as is known, the only entirely open-source one is Emacs with nxml-mode for RNG schemas, or with psgml-mode for DTDs); and the data editors/IDEs EditiX and IntelliJ (with a Visual Studio extension).
+Several of the editors are available free of charge for demo/examination, but as far as is known, the only two entirely open-source editors are XMLCopyEditor and Emacs (with nxml-mode for RNG schemas, or with psgml-mode for DTDs); and the data editors/IDEs EditiX and IntelliJ (with a Visual Studio extension).
 Emacs, EditiX, and IntelliJ are multiplatform (Windows, Linux, and Apple Mac); XMLCopyEditor is Windows and Linux only at the moment.